 The last four decades have witnessed significant progress in the scholarly understanding of the Qur’an.
 Nonetheless, contemporary scholarship is yet to produce a detailed historically oriented commentary on the entire Qur’anic corpus.
 Arguably the greatest interpretive, methodological, and expository challenges to this endeavour are posed by the long Medinan surahs found at the beginning of the corpus (Surahs 2–5).
 Reasons for this include their considerable length, their lack of an immediately apparent macrostructure, their frequent allusions to a great number of chronologically earlier Qur’anic proclamations, and the relative preponderance in them of legal and homiletic material, in addition to the narrative and eschatological registers familiar from many shorter surahs.
 Moreover, the Qur’an as a whole is punctuated by a great number of recurrent terms and phrases whose precise significance, contextual usage, and intimate correlations with earlier discursive traditions (the Bible, post-Biblical Jewish and Christian literature, and pre-Islamic Arabic poetry) remain to be fully and systematically gauged.
 The Medinan long surahs therefore constitute touchstones for the feasibility of any commentarial approach to the Qur’an as a whole: any exegetical protocol claiming to be capable of serving as a unitary framework for a full commentary on the Islamic scripture should first be demonstrated to be suitable to tackling these texts.
-Benefiting from the project team’s research into the Qur’an’s literary and compositional structure, Qur’anic law, and the Qur’an’s Islamic reception history, QuCIP therefore aims to deliver crucial groundwork for a model commentary on parts of the Qur’an whose basic format could subsequently be extended to other parts of the Islamic scripture.
+Benefiting from the project team’s research into the Qur’an’s literary and compositional structure, Qur’anic law, and the Qur’an’s early reception history, QuCIP therefore aims to deliver crucial groundwork for a model historical-critical commentary covering Surahs 1–3, whose basic format could subsequently be extended to other parts of the Islamic scripture.

 In addition, the interlocking research of the QuCIP team will produce further articles and monographs: